Use Your Hands to Measure Food Portions

 The size of a hand

-It has been proven that the palm of our hand can be used to measure the right amount of fruit to be eaten during the day.
+to measure the right amount of fruit to be eaten during the day.

 Likewise, the space occupied by the palm of the hand starting from the wrist and ending at the beginning of the fingers can be used to measure for foods rich in proteins such as lentils.